 Something else to think about is the size of the box.
 Sometimes a larger number of smaller boxes is much easier to handle than a smaller number of bigger, more awkward boxes.

-You can repurpose socks and T-shirts as wrapping material for dishes, which not only can save you some money and extra packing material you just have to dispose of when you get to your new home, you also pack two things at the same time.
+You can repurpose socks and T-shirts as wrapping material for dishes.
+This can save you some money and extra packing material you just have to dispose of when you get to your new home.
+Too. you can also pack two things at the same time.

 You will also need tape, and lots of it.
 The bottom of the box will need reinforced to make sure that nothing will spill out when you go to pick it up.
 If you have the time before you start packing, shop for your supplies and get more tape than you think you’re going to need so you don’t end up panicking the night before the big move.